 Each student must prepare an individual thesis.
 Joint theses are not permitted.
 The written thesis must conform to regulations concerning format, quality, and time of submission as established by the dean of graduate studies.
 Detailed instructions can be obtained from the School of Graduate Studies website.

-The minimum requirements for the master’s degree under the non-thesis option are 30 semester hours of course work with at least 12 semester hours of letter-graded course work, a comprehensive examination, and in some fields, an approved project.
+The minimum requirements for the master’s degree under the non-thesis option are 30 semester hours of course work with at least 12 semester hours of letter-graded course work, and a comprehensive examination, approved project or other culminating experience.
 At least 18 semester hours of course work must be at the 400 level or higher.
 Courses taken at the 300 level should only be allowed when no 400 level course is available or under unusual circumstances, both of which must be approved in advance via a petition to Graduate Studies.

-Each candidate for the master’s degree under the non-thesis option must pass satisfactorily a comprehensive examination to be administered by the department or curricular program committee.
+Each candidate for the master’s degree under the non-thesis option must pass satisfactorily a comprehensive examination, project or other culminating experience to be administered by the department or curricular program committee.
 The examination may be written or oral or both.
 A student must be registered during the semester in which any part of the comprehensive examination is taken.
 If not registered for other courses, the student will be required to register for one semester hour of EXAM 600 Master's Comprehensive Exam before taking the examination.

-Students admitted to the School of Graduate Studies through the IGS, BS/MS, or BS/ME program should refer to the Acceleration Toward Graduate Study page, maintained by the Office of Undergraduate Studies, for additional requirements for the completion of their degrees.
+Students admitted to the School of Graduate Studies through the IGS, BS/MS, or BS/ME program should refer to the Acceleration Toward Graduate Study page, maintained by the Office of Undergraduate Studies, or the Integrated Programs page maintained by the School of Graduate Studies, for additional requirements for the completion of their degrees.

 Within the framework of these general regulations, it is expected that a relevant program of study will be planned for each candidate for the doctorate by the student and the faculty advisor or advisory committee.
-This planned program of study (PPOS) must be submitted to the School of Graduate Studies before the end of the second semester.
-Guides to submitting and updating the PPOS through the student information system are available from the University Registrar's website.
+This planned program of study (PPOS), if applicable, must be submitted to the School of Graduate Studies before the end of the second semester.
+Guides to submitting and updating the PPOSthrough the Student Information System (SIS) are available from the University Registrar.